matejbludsky/LogWrapper/README.md

 # LogWrapper
-Application for CommTrace and TraceLog analysis plus export to SOAP UI and image extract.
+Application for WSCC CommTrace and TraceLog analysis plus export to SOAP UI and image extract.
 WSCC V02 partial support, see how to document.